-Data Management, Data Analysis, and Dissemination of Information

-The World-Wide Web is central to the dissemination of data collected for this program.
-A Web site (http://txcoast.beg.utexas.edu/thscmp/), which resides on a UT server, was implemented toward the end of the 1998-1999 academic year.
-The Web site provides all the information needed to begin a beach monitoring program, as well as curriculum materials for high school teachers.
-Each school in the program has an area on the Web site for posting its data and observations, including photos taken by an electronic camera.
+Data Management, Data Analysis, and Dissemination of Information as curriculum materials for high school teachers.
+Each school in the program has an area on the Website for posting its data and observations, including photos taken by an electronic camera.
 UT scientists manage the data in an electronic database and make it available to the public.
 UT scientists also evaluate the data in light of coastal management problems.
-Students and the public can now interactively plot beach profiles and retrieve data through the Web site.
+Students and the public can now interactively plot beach profiles and retrieve data through the Website.